aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2007/aspose-words-net-4-2-4-0-hot-fix-release-notes/_index.md

 {{% /alert %}}

-This is a maintenance release that addresses many issues reported by Aspose.Words customers in importers/exporters as well as some new features.
+This is a maintenance release that addresses multiple issues reported by Aspose.Words customers in importers/exporters as well as some new features.

 The highlight of this release is the support of CSS shorthand attributes in HTML import.
 The very populat "font", "margins", "padding" and "background" attributes are now supported.